darold/pgtt/README.md

 #### Global Temporary Table usage

-When `pgtt.enabled` is true (default) and the extension have been loaded (`LOAD 'pgtt';`) the first access to the table using a SELECT, UPDATE or DELETE statement will produce the creation of a temporary table using the definition of the "template" table created during the call to `CREATE GLOBAL TEMPORARY TABLE` statement.
+When `pgtt.enabled` is true (default) and the extension have been loaded (`session_preload_libraries = 'pgtt' or in a session `LOAD 'pgtt';`) the first access to the table using a SELECT, UPDATE or DELETE statement will produce the creation of a temporary table using the definition of the "template" table created during the call to `CREATE GLOBAL TEMPORARY TABLE` statement.

 Once the temporary table is created at the first access, the original SELECT, UPDATE or DELETE statement is automatically rerouted to the